 - To identify plants for the general public

-Loans are made upon request to any reputable educational institution.
-Researchers are also invited to visit and utilize the Ramsey-Freer Herbarium in Lynchburg.
+Loans to reputable educational institutions are on hold until a permanent curator is identified.
+However, researchers may visit and utilize the Ramsey-Freer Herbarium in Bedford.